b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).
 As the name implies instead of correlating the numbers themselves it correlates their ranks.

+> **_Note:_** It might be a good idea to examine the three outliers and see do
+> they have anything in common.
+If so, we might want to determine the
+> relationship between X- and Y- variable separately for the outliers and the
+> remaining animals.
+Here, the three outliers are dinosaurs, whereas rest of the
+> animals are mammals.
+This could explain why the association is different in
+> these two group of animals.

 So here is a warm up task for you.